It's good to be part of a team. Why not join ours?

 IGA is a full-service guild that seeks to aid you in every way we can to make your tabletop venture just a little easier.
 To that end, we offer consulting on Kickstarters, game development feedback and playtesting, a network of vetted freelancers, and a wide array of tools designed to help simplify all the administrative and marketing stuff that goes into your company.

-IGA has negotiated member discounts with 50 industry-leading vendors for IGA Pro members, including ocean freight and worldwide fulfillment services, accessory makers, freelancers, software platforms, and more than 10 game manufacturers.
+IGA has negotiated member discounts with over 50 industry-leading vendors for IGA Pro members, including ocean freight and worldwide fulfillment services, accessory makers, freelancers, software platforms, and more than 10 game manufacturers.
 Every partner has a profile where you can quickly check what projects the partner has done and read reviews from fellow IGA members about their performance.

 But don't just take our word for it.